sbrzt/sirius/data_model/development/07/motivating-scenario.md

 ## Example 01
 The risk assessment process for a museum consists in a workflow composed of the following steps:
-* context step (during a period of time of 10 days), executed in a context description activity between 2023-01-10 and 2023-01-20 that targets the museum and assesses something related to it, such as its perceived value;
+* context step (during a period of time of 10 days), executed in a context description activity done by Marta Cosentini between 2023-01-10 and 2023-01-20 that targets the museum, assesses something related to it, such as its perceived value, and is documented by a catalogue record about the museum;
-* identify step (during a period of time of 30 days), executed in a identification activity between 2023-01-20 and 2023-02-20 that targets the museum and assesses something related to it, such as a risk of fires;
+* identify step (during a period of time of 30 days), executed in a identification activity done by Marta Cosentini between 2023-01-20 and 2023-02-20 that targets the museum, assesses something related to it, such as a risk of fires, and is documented by a historic record of the museum;
-* analyze step (during a period of time of 5 days), executed in an analysis activity between 2023-02-20 and 2023-02-25 that  targets the museum and assesses the risk of fires;
+* analyze step (during a period of time of 5 days), executed in an analysis activity done by Marta Cosentini between 2023-02-20 and 2023-02-25 that targets the museum and assesses the risk of fires;
-* evaluate step (during a period of time of 30 days), executed in an evaluation activity between 2023-02-25 and 2023-03-25 that targets the museum and assesses the risk of fires;
+* evaluate step (during a period of time of 30 days), executed in an evaluation activity done by Marta Cosentini between 2023-02-25 and 2023-03-25 that targets the museum and assesses the risk of fires;
-* treat step (during a period of time of 20 days), executed in a treatment activity between 2023-03-25 and 2023-04-15 that targets the museum and assesses the risk of fires.
+* treat step (during a period of time of 20 days), executed in a treatment activity done by Marta Cosentini between 2023-03-25 and 2023-04-15 that targets the museum and assesses the risk of fires.